 The maximum Refundable Accommodation Deposits (RADs) and the corresponding Daily Accommodation Payments (DAPs) are as follows:

-*Please note that while some bedrooms do not have ensuites, they do have immediate access to bathroom facilities.
+*Please note that all bedrooms have immediate access to bathroom facilities.

 Each resident has the option to choose how they would like to make this payment.
 There are three options:

 - a lump sum fully Refundable Accommodation Deposit;

 - a combination of both.